sky lagoon entrance

 What should you bring to Sky Lagoon?

 You should bring a bathing suit to change into for the lagoon as well as a clean pair of clothes to put on after the lagoon.
 I felt weird putting the same clothes I was wearing before the lagoon back on since I was now feeling so clean!
 If you want to bring your phone into the lagoon, I recommend a waterproof phone pouch.
-I also highly recommend bringing a hair brush so you are able to brush it out after rinsing off in the shower.
+I also highly recommend bringing a hair brush so you are able to brush your hair out after rinsing off in the shower.

 What is provided for you at Sky Lagoon?